Haileybury School of Mines: Guest Lecture Series

 Abstract

 For society to successfully move towards a NetZero Carbon economy, the production of critical minerals is key.
 Mine and mineral projects have the potential to build both wealth and “green” our economy.
-However, if technology and sustainability; particularly process engineering, environmental and social impacts; are not carefully addressed, projects will fail and the capital financing will be destroyed.
+However, if technology and sustainability, particularly process engineering, environmental and social impacts, are not carefully addressed, projects will fail and the capital financing will be destroyed.
 Resources will be shared that may help to shift mindsets to ensure better mine development project outcomes.
 In addition, as mining is disrupted, the tremendous leadership opportunities which are opening up for our next generation of mining talent will be presented.

 Q: What is the definition of insanity?
 A: Doing the same thing each “commodity super cycle” and expecting different project outcomes.

-Imagine the wealth, more than just money, which could be generated for society, if all stakeholders shifted their thinking to ensure more sustainable mine development outcomes? ….and it all starts with mining, so begin with the end in mind!
+Imagine the wealth, more than just money, which could be generated for society if all stakeholders shifted their thinking to ensure more sustainable mine development outcomes.… And it all starts with mining, so begin with the end in mind!

 About the Speaker

-Ms. Spink is an award-winning professional engineer (1995) with extensive metallurgical processing expertise, having spent over 25 years managing the technical delivery of complex steelmaking and mineral development projects throughout the world.
+Ms. Spink is an award-winning professional engineer (1995) with extensive metallurgical processing expertise, having spent over 25 years managing the technical delivery of complex steelmaking and mineral development projects worldwide.
 In progressive leadership roles of increasing responsibility, she has successfully managed multi-discipline engineering design teams to deliver projects located in North and South America, Africa and Southeast Asia ranging in value from $500 million to $9 billion (USD).

 Ms. Spink has served as a Director on several corporate boards.
 Most recently, she completed two three-year term appointments as an Ontario Lieutenant Governor Appointee to the Professional Engineers Ontario Governing Council, the largest engineering regulator in Canada with over 85,000 members and is currently Vice President Elected of PEO Council.
 She has been a member of the Institute of Corporate Directors for over 12 years.
 She is currently an Independent Director on the Board of Avalon Advanced Materials Inc., a publically traded Canadian mineral development company focused on minerals for use in clean energy and new technology and recognized for its sustainability and environmental stewardship as a “Future 40 Responsible Corporate Leader in Canada”.